Paasdag/TFD-Helper-Website-translation/README.md

 msgstr "Mastery" <- translation for that language
 ```

-For `msgid "On 🐈"` Please translate "On" to the langauge and add the cat emoji at the end
+Make these changed in the new fork and start a new pull request.
+If possible add yourself as a Contributor.

 Thank you for contributing <3